generalizable-neural-performer/bodyfitting/README.md

 ```

 ### Texture fitting
-Texture fitting takes opitmized SMPL+D as input, and optimize the texture image by comparing the rendered image of groudtruth mesh and SMPL+D mesh.
+Texture fitting takes opitmized SMPL+D as input, and optimize the texture image by the L2 loss between rendered images of groudtruth mesh and SMPL+D mesh.
 The process and results are as follows:

 <p align="center"><img src="./texfit_proc.gif" width="30%"> <img src="./texfit_comp.gif" width="60%"></p>
 <p align="center">Left: Texture optimization process, Right: Comparison of ground truth mesh and textured SMPL+D</p>

+# Prepare your own data
+## Motion capture data

 ## Citation
 If you find this repo useful for your work, please cite the follow technical paper